MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 ## Team structure and workspace setup

 The workspace is the top-level resource in Azure Machine Learning.
 It stores the artifacts produced when working with Machine Learning and the managed compute and pointers to attached and associated resources.
-From a manageability standpoint, the workspace as an ARM resource allows for Azure role-based access control (Azure RBAC), management by Policy, and can be used as a unit for cost reporting.
+From a manageability standpoint, the workspace as an Azure Resource Manager resource allows for Azure role-based access control (Azure RBAC), management by Policy, and can be used as a unit for cost reporting.

 Organizations typically choose one or a combination of the following solution patterns to follow manageability requirements.